roytang/blog/content/post/2003/10/new-beginning.md

 url: /2003/10/new-beginning/
 ---

-&#8220;If history is to change, let it change!
+"If history is to change, let it change!

 If the world is to be destroyed, so be it!